 Stress is one of the most difficult things to deal with as it a real issue for many people in their everyday lives.
 Some stress can be helpful and necessary as it enables the body to be ready to deal with challenges and tasks, but when it is excessive and or not released it can lead to physical disease as well as low mood and emotional trauma.
 There are a number of things that we can all do to help to minimise the effect of stress:

 Avoid caffeine, alcohol and nicotine.
-Perhaps not what you may want to hear when some or most of these substances are used to deal with stressful situations, but be aware and perhaps moderate your intake.
+This may not be what you want to hear when some or most of these substances are used to 'help you deal' with stressful situations, but be aware of the risks and perhaps moderate your intake.

 Take exercise.
 Exercise helps to let the body restore itself from stress induced anxiety – the fight or flight hormones can be utilised and bring the body back to its natural state.